tdilauro/Simplified-wiki/User-Profiles,-cases-and-requirements.md

 One of the biggest challenges is designing an eReading App for a variety of screens : big, small; portrait, landscape; high resolution, low resolution; color, mono.

 The key design factor driving recent ebook growth is readability on small screens, and the best way to achieve this today is to keep things very simple.
-Any deviation from this will limit your potential readership.
+Any deviation from this will limit our potential readership.

 ##### Formats and Media overlays